 All of the reported Health and Energy concentrations in split biota samples are in good agreement, and most concentrations are below detection limits.
-The Health and Energy split/collocated data for Sr-90 are shown in Figure 3.5.1.
+All of the Health and Energy concentrations in split wine samples are in good agreement, and all concentrations are below detection limits.
+The Health and Energy split/collocated data for U-238 are shown in Figure 3.5.1.
+These data include the whitefish sample from the Priest Rapids Dam background location and the rabbit brush samples from George and Wanapum.

 Health occasionally detects small concentrations of Sr-90 in biota, with historical concentrations typically ranging from below the detection limit to 0.3 pCi/g.
 Health occasionally detects small concentrations of isotopes of uranium, with historical U-234 and U-238 concentrations typically ranging from 0.002 to 0.1 pCi/g.
-Health does not typically detect gamma emitting radionuclides in biota samples.
+Health does not typically detect gamma emitting radionuclides in biota or wine samples.

-Based on analysis of samples from background locations, Sr-90 and isotopic uranium concentrations are most likely due to fallout from historical atmospheric testing of nuclear weapons.
+Based on analysis of samples from background locations, detected concentrations of Sr-90 and isotopic uranium are most likely due to fallout from historical atmospheric testing of nuclear weapons.

-Figure 3.5.1 Health and Energy Sr-90 Concentrations in Biota
+Figure 3.5.1 Health and Energy U-238 Concentrations in Biota